Lmottet/ninie-io/README.md

 Data management to be introduced through some Azure functions.

 GitHub action deploys to heroku on main push.
-Executable in local if provided a valid not token
+Executable in local if provided a valid bot token

 TODOs:
 [TECH] :